BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Burly, Cave Dweller, Resistant to Magic, Terror.

-Relentless Advance â€” *When the Goblin King charges, any Goblins in his way are in serious danger.*
+Relentless Advance — *When the Goblin King charges, any Goblins in his way are in serious danger.*

 When the Goblin King Charges into combat, he can pass 'through' friendly Goblin models when he moves.
 Each Goblin he moves through suffers a Strength 3 hit.
 Any Goblin that he ends his move on is automatically slain.
 A model with this special rule cannot be Compelled/Commanded over friendly models if it is forced to Charge as a part of that Magical Power.

-Blubbery Mass â€” *The Goblin King's vile blubbery flesh absorbs blows with ease.*
+Blubbery Mass — *The Goblin King's vile blubbery flesh absorbs blows with ease.*

 Every time the Goblin King is wounded, roll a D6.
 On a 3+, the Wound is ignored.
 Magical Powers and Elven-made weapons ignore this ability.

-Goblin Projectile â€” *The Goblin King will readily hurl nearby Goblins at his foes if it suits him.*
+Goblin Projectile — *The Goblin King will readily hurl nearby Goblins at his foes if it suits him.*

-In the Shoot phase, if there is a friendly Goblin model in base contact with the Goblin K ing, and neither are Engaged in combat, the Goblin King may make a shooting attack with a range of 12" â€” this counts as a throwing weapon.
+In the Shoot phase, if there is a friendly Goblin model in base contact with the Goblin K ing, and neither are Engaged in combat, the Goblin King may make a shooting attack with a range of 12" — this counts as a throwing weapon.
 Remove the Goblin, roll To Hit and take any In The Way tests for the shooting attack.
 The shot is resolved at Strength 8 and will automatically knock Prone any model it hits.

 **GRINNAH 40 POINTS**

-**GOBLIN, INFANTRY, HERO â€” HERO OF FORTITUDE**
+**GOBLIN, INFANTRY, HERO — HERO OF FORTITUDE**

 Mv F S